SAP-samples/salt/README.md

  - [Johannes Hoffart](https://www.linkedin.com/in/johanneshoffart/)

 ## Citations
-If you use this code in your research or want to refer to our work, please cite:
+If you use this dataset in your research or want to refer to our work, please cite:

 ```
 @inproceedings{